qld-gov-au/qgds-tokens/README.md

 ## Publish system
 There is two publish subsystems, one is to npmjs and the other is to github repo package

-### Github package repository
- Still work in progress:
- * currently missing cleanup prior to publishing latest tag
- * needs to publish when a version is cut (including incrementing package.json version if not same)